RocketMCC-archive/RocketMCC-archive.github.io/README.md

 # This is a fork of eaglercrack-archive
-# ROCKETMCC archive - The biggest eaglercraft archive.
+# ROCKETMCC-archive - The biggest eaglercraft archive.

-#ROCKETMCC archive is a fork of eaglercrack-archive, ROCKETMCC archive was created becuase eaglercrack-archive was discontinued, ROCKETMCC archive will be updated when i find out about new a client or a client that got updated
+ROCKETMCC-archive is a fork of eaglercrack-archive, ROCKETMCC archive was created becuase eaglercrack-archive was discontinued, ROCKETMCC archive will be updated when i find out about new a client or a client that got updated
+## Credits for ROCKETMCC-archive